qmpham/qmpham.github.io/_pages/about.md

   - /about.html
 ---

-I have succesfully defensed my Ph.D. thesis in "Multidomain Neural Machine Translation".
+I have successfully defended my Ph.D. thesis in "Multidomain Neural Machine Translation."
 Before my Ph.D. years, I graduated from Ecole Polytechnique.
-I also obtained two diplomas including an M.S. in Data Science from Université Paris-Saclay and M.Eng. in Data Science from Télécom ParisTech.
+I also obtained two diplomas, including an M.S. in Data Science from Université Paris-Saclay and M.Eng. in Data Science from Télécom ParisTech.